Venezuela is wracked with protests and election uncertainty. Here’s what to know | KRDO

 On the other side is a unified opposition movement that overcame their divisions to form a coalition.
 Its energized campaign stoked hope among a disillusioned populace that was desperate for change, in a country in such dire economic straits that some 8 million Venezuelans have fled overseas.

-The opposition candidate, former diplomat Edmundo Gonzalez, stepped into the role after the highly popular leader Maria Corina Machado was barred from running, following allegations she didn’t include some food vouchers on her asset declaration.
+The opposition candidate, former diplomat Edmundo Gonzalez, stepped into the role after the highly popular, center-right leader Maria Corina Machado was barred from running, following allegations she didn’t include some food vouchers on her asset declaration.

-But many still see her as a driving force behind the opposition, which had promised to restore Venezuela’s democracy and rebuild its once impressive economy if it won.
+But many still see Machado, an avowed capitalist, as a driving force behind the opposition, which had promised to restore Venezuela’s democracy and rebuild its once impressive economy if it won.

 Who won?

 The results are disputed.
-Officially, the National Electoral Council (CNE) declared Maduro the winner late Sunday, with 80% of the ballots counted.
-It said Maduro had won 51.2% of the votes, while Gonzalez received 44.2% of the votes.
+The National Electoral Council (CNE) officially declared Maduro the winner late Sunday, with 80% of ballots counted.
+It said Maduro had won 51.2% of the votes, while Gonzalez received 44.2%.

 The CNE has yet to issue final vote tallies.